Timothy-Liuxf/TMChat/README.md

 |    Clang 12     |   Linux x86-64   | `-m64` | Perfectly supported | Perfectly supported | Perfectly supported |
 |    MSVC 19.2    | Windows (64-bit) |  x64   |    Not supported    |      Supported      |      Supported      |
 |    MSVC 19.2    | Windows (64-bit) |  x86   |    Not supported    |  Compiler warnings  |  Compiler warnings  |

+## Structure

++ tmsocket: A communication library using TCP/IPv4 which provides message pack oriented communication.
++ server: The server of TMChat.
++ client: The client of TMChat.

 ## How to build